jguih/playnite-insights/BACKLOG.md

 ## 📌 To Do

+- Fix pagination bug
+- Screenshot gallery improvements:
+  - Delete images
+  - Restore images from trash
 - Display game trailer in game page
 - Display related owned games in game page
 - Settings page:
   - Global filter to hide hidden games
   - Option to automatically redirect to current active game journal when a session is in progress
 - Authentication system for ShareX integration endpoint /api/assets/upload/screenshot
+- Dashboard page improvements:
+  - Show last 10 sessions in recent activity table, instead of just from the one from last 24hrs
+  - Show a card of in progress game or last played one

 ## 💡 Ideas